Selangor F.C.: Crest and colours

-The original emblem that was first created in 1936 as a result of the merger between the Selangor Football Association (SFA) and Selangor Association Football League (SAFL) contained the symbol of the wildebeest (gaurus).
-In the early 1970s, the FA Selangor symbol the head of the wildebeest was replaced with the flag and coat of arms of Selangor and the English lettering in the FA Selangor emblem was written in Malay.
+The original emblem that was first created in 1936 as a result of the merger between the Selangor Football Association (SFA) and Selangor Association Football League (SAFL), containing the symbol of wildebeest.
+In the early 1970s, the FA Selangor symbol was replaced with the flag and coat of arms of Selangor and the lettering was written in Malay.
+The colour characteristics symbolize Bravery for red and Royalty for yellow.

-The crest is shaped like a shield, while the emblem on the upper part of the crest is derived from the Selangor State Council coat of arms.
-The colour characteristics on the crest is the main colour of the state of Selangor which symbolizes Bravery for red and Royalty for yellow.
 Both of these colors are linked to the state flag which follows the identity of Selangor.
 The logo is then completed by featuring the state's blazon on the top of it.